 Based on these lessons, there are five ways we feel firms can do (better) to engage suppliers and promote sustainability/CSR initiatives throughout their value chain.

-- The first step is to understand your supply chain and suppliers, assess their current knowledge base, their current practices, and the sustainability risks they already or expect to face (water, energy, labour health, wage increases)
+- The first step is to understand your supply chain and suppliers, assess their current knowledge base, their current practices, and the sustainability risks they already or expect to face (water, energy, labor health, wage increases)

 - Secondly, remove sustainability jargon, and use a common language to communicate to them your company’s sustainability goals and how they relate to your business, and therefore their business.
 Make the business case, not the eco-scientific or even moral case, and use real examples.